CullenSharp/Etch-A-Tune/Prototype/README.md

 ### Date: 11-7-2025
 The initialization function for the LCD driver chip driver was rewritten by Cullen Sharp.
 We are able to run an example program and have a framework for how to develop the program in terms of the rest of the code

+Touch has been confirmed working with the default ada\_fruit\_ts.h and c.
+Calibration was added and put into ada\_fruit\_ts.c.
+Paint is current example code from mcma branch